kensiprell/ktorio.github.io/quickstart/guides/api.md

 }
 ```

-With all this, we can already try to obtain a JWT token for our user:
+We are now ready to try and obtain a JWT token for our user:

 {% comment %}
 ### IntelliJ
 {% endcomment %}

-Using the Editor-Based HTTP client for IntelliJ IDEA Ultimate,
-you can make the POST request, and check that the content is valid,
-and store the token in an environment variable:
+Using the editor-based HTTP client for IntelliJ IDEA Ultimate, you can make the POST request, check that the content is valid, and store the token in an environment variable:

 ![](/quickstart/guides/api/IU-http-login-register-request.png)